 Strawman arguments commonly occur when making choices.
-A person takes someone else’s point then exaggerates it.
+A person takes someone else’s point and then exaggerates it.
 For example, a teacher recommends longer class lectures.
-A person using strawman may reply, “No, because that means giving a perfect score to students.”
+A person using a strawman may reply, “No, because that means giving a perfect score to students.”

 What is the Straw Man Fallacy?

 The straw man fallacy involves misrepresenting an opponent’s position to make it easier to refute.
 It oversimplifies an opposing view or disregards inconvenient points in favor of points that are easy to argue against.